tvschaitanya/Serverless-RAG-Pipeline/README.md

 terraform destroy -auto-approve
 ```

 Removes all AWS resources.
-Your Weaviate and Firecrawl accounts are unaffected and must be managed separately.
+Your Weaviate, Firecrawl, and Langfuse accounts are unaffected and must be managed separately.

 ---